tobiasz-gleba/variables-combiner/README.md

-This tool will render your configuration from scoped variable groups that you can decide on and provide from various sources.
+testThis tool will render your configuration from scoped variable groups that you can decide on and provide from various sources.